vtrphan/phoenix/challenges.3.md

     - Provide the AI key as an environment variable to your pods as a secret as described [here](hints/createsecrets.md) and redeploy the pods.

-# Fully automated VSTS YAML deployment
+# Fully automated Azure DevOps YAML deployment
-In this chapter you will leverage self-healing capabilites of K8s and extend your VSTS pipeline to trigger a deployment to your K8s cluster.
+In this chapter you will leverage self-healing capabilites of K8s and extend your Azure DevOps pipeline to trigger a deployment to your K8s cluster.
 Your application will have no downtime during a rolling upgrade.

 ## 1. Create a yaml
 - Create a deployment file to decribe the desired state of your application including replicas of your backend service.